 ITNW 2354 - Internet/Intranet Server.
-3 hours credit.
+3 credit hours.
 Advanced concepts in the designing, installing, and administration of an Internet/Intranet server.
 Prerequisite: ITNW 1453 or approval of Dean of Business and Technology.
 48 lecture and 16 lab hours.
 Lab fee.